vic-torr/machines-monitor/README.md

 7.)
 =============================
 a)
 It's an implementation of the insertion sort algorithm.
-It sorts in crescent order.
-And returns the sorted array.
+It sorts in crescent order and returns the sorted array.

 b) Output:
 ```
 5 6 8 12 34 35 38 44 55
 ```

-c) The while loop shifts a large amount of the array whenever finds a smaller $val.
+c) The while loop shifts a large amount of the array whenever it finds a smaller $val.
 It has a complexity order of O(n²) of swaps and comparisons.
-It can be improved by: is the inner loop, where is comparing each element with the selected element by the outer loop $var.
-Since the inner loop covers the sorted section of the list, it is possible to replace this linear search with a binary search method.
+It can be improved in the inner loop, thats compares each element with the selected element by the outer loop $var.
+Since the inner loop covers the sorted section of the list, it's possible to replace this linear search with a binary search method.